 - Lectures and seminars.

-- Required reading is from journal articles and book chapters available electronically through the library using course reserve
+Required readings from journal articles and book chapters will be available on eReserve.

 - Graduate Attributes Emphasised